Hawaiianly is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links. Learn more

 Aside from the locations around the Hawaiian Islands, the best place to purchase Kokoa Sun Care is either Amazon or through their website.

 And with all 5-star ratings that seem to be kid-tested and approved, you can’t go wrong to pack this in your bag or search it out once you arrive on the island of your choice.

 Here’s another genuinely Hawaiian product with an equally Hawaiian name, kuleana, directly translated to mean ‘right’.
 Ultimately it’s a unique Hawaiian quality that means ‘to take responsibility for self and community’.

 Mama Kuleana takes that responsibility seriously when it comes to protecting our skin and the environment as a whole.

 With ingredients like organic shea butter, organic coconut oil, beeswax, organic almond oil, zinc powder, Vitamin E oil, and essential oils, Mama Kuleana includes no preservatives, toxins, fillers or additives, and even comes in a biodegradable container.

-The company has really thought about it all and users are raving about their products too:
+The company has thought about it all, and users are raving about their products too: